I received this cool article from a friend of mine who has a PhD in neuroanatomy.

 It’s some intriguing research that will begin human trials later this year.

-Why is a Neuroanatomy Researcher Sharing This Type of Research With a Chiropractor?
+Why is a Neuroanatomy Researcher Sharing This News With a Chiropractor?

 As an expert on neurological structures, he’s keenly aware of how specific adjustments to the upper neck can impact the nervous system, and in this case, the vagus nerve.